Is Shadow IT Putting Your Network in Danger?

 - Conduct regular data audits for a thorough sense of content created, shared, and stored

-For more information about securing your network, reach out to iCorps for a free consultation.
+For more information about the security risks of shadow IT, reach out to iCorps for a free consultation.